pytroll/trollduction/doc/source/configuration.rst

 * *thumbnail_size* and *thumbnail_name* --- the size and filename of the thumbnail to produce.
 The thumbnail will be written in the same directory as the image.
 * *sunzen_day_maximum* --- Sun zenith angle, can be used to limit the product to be generated only during sufficient lighting
 * *sunzen_night_minimum* --- Sun zenith angle, can be used to limit the product to be generated only during sufficient darkness
-* *sunzen_lonlat* --- comma-ceperated longitude and latitude values that can be used to define the location where Sun zenith angle values are checked.
+* *sunzen_lonlat* --- comma-separated longitude and latitude values that can be used to define the location where Sun zenith angle values are checked.
 Only effective if either *sunzen_day_maximum* or *sunzen_night_minimum* is given.
-* *sunzen_xy_loc* --- comma-ceperated x- and y-pixel coordinates that can be used to define the location where Sun zenith angle values are checked.
+* *sunzen_xy_loc* --- comma-separated x- and y-pixel coordinates that can be used to define the location where Sun zenith angle values are checked.
 Only effective if either *sunzen_day_maximum* or *sunzen_night_minimum* is given.
 Faster option for *sunzen_lonlat*, but needs to be determined separately for each area.

 The final layer is the *<file>* tag which holds information of the file to be saved.
 It can have the following attributes: